Landlord Info

 • Owner Obligation

-• The owner must maintain the unit in accordance with HQS.
+• The owner must maintain the unit in accordance with HOTMA.

-• If the owner fails to maintain the dwelling unit in accordance with HQS, the FHA must take prompt and vigorous action to enforce the owner obligations.
-PHA remedies for such breach of the HQS include termination, suspension or reduction of housing assistance payments and terminations of the HAP contract.
+• If the owner fails to maintain the dwelling unit in accordance with HOTMA, the FHA must take prompt and vigorous action to enforce the owner obligations.
+PHA remedies for such breach of the HOTMA include termination, suspension or reduction of housing assistance payments and terminations of the HAP contract.

-• The PHA must not make any housing assistance payments for a dwelling unit that fails to meet the HQS, unless the owner corrects the defect within the period specified by the PHA and the PHA verifies the correction.
-If a defect is life threatening, the owner must correct the defect within no more than 24 hours.
+• The PHA must not make any housing assistance payments for a dwelling unit that fails to meet the HOTMA, unless the owner corrects the defect within the period specified by the PHA and the PHA verifies the correction.
+If a defect is life-threatening, the owner must correct the defect within no more than 24 hours.
 For other defects, the owner must correct the defect within no more than 30 calendar days (or any PHA-approved extension).

 • Tenant Obligation

-• Ifthe family has caused a breach of d1e HQS, the PHA must take prompt and vigorous action to enforce the family obligations.
-The PHA may terminate assistance for the family in accordance wid1 Paragraph 24 CFR 982.552
+• If the family has caused a breach of HOTMA, the PHA must take prompt and vigorous action to enforce the family obligations.
+The PHA may terminate assistance for the family in accordance with Paragraph 24 CFR 982.552

-• The family is responsible for a breach of the HQS that is caused by any of the following:
+• The family is responsible for a breach of the HOTMA that is caused by any of the following:

 • (a) The family fails to pay for any utilities that the owner is not required to pay for, but which are to be paid by the tenant;